Zandrae/SRAE-WOW/README.md

 # SRA-WOW
 Some Rich Asshole for WOW

 Grab the Zip.
 Open it.
-Put it in your addon folder.
+Put the folder in your addon folder.
 Less Trump in Trade.

+This is an Alpha.
+The folder name will be changing eventually (meaning the old folder may need to be deleted manually by you).
+Check back here for updates.